einarnn/cmdb-sim/README.md

 # CMDB Simulator

 Simple `aiohttp` service that simulates ServiceNow-style CMDB records with periodic random mutations.
+Intended for use with pxGrid Direct push connectors on the Cisco Identity Services Engine.
+Readers can find a pxGrid Direct webinar [here](https://youtu.be/g8fzBPY8gU8).
+It is recommended that you be familiar with Docker and X.509 certificates to easily make use of this example.

+This repository includes private CA and server certs.
+At minimum users will need to regenerate the server set with an appropriate IP SAN, but the example may still be used with plain http instead of https.
+If https is chosen then the CA cert **must** be uploaded to ISE's trusted certificates unless cert validation is disabled.

 ## Features